cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 ### Apache Phoenix

-The official Python [Phoenix dialect](https://github.com/apache/phoenix-queryserver/tree/master/python/phoenixdb) is already shipped in Hue and below is optional.
-If you want to update it yourself to the very latest:
+The official Python [Phoenix dialect](https://github.com/apache/phoenix-queryserver/tree/master/python/phoenixdb) is already shipped in Hue and below is optional except when using Python 3 until [PHOENIX-5939](https://issues.apache.org/jira/browse/PHOENIX-5939) is available.
+Also, if you want to update it yourself to the very latest:

     git clone https://github.com/apache/phoenix-queryserver.git
     $HUE/build/env/bin/pip install file:///home/gethue/phoenix-queryserver/python-phoenixdb